wso2-attic/ballerina-integrator/examples/guides/messaging/reliable-delivery/README.md

 ## What you'll build

 Let's consider a scenario where an incoming HTTP request is stored using *messageStore*.
 The message store is pointed to a queue of *ActiveMQ* broker.
-The caller of the HTTP request will receive a HTTP accept *202* response if message is stored successfully on the broker.
+The caller of the HTTP request will receive an HTTP accept *202* response, if the message is stored successfully on the broker.
 Message forwarding task is initiated by another Ballerina service which polls messages from the above store and invoke configured backend HTTP service.

-This backend service is a test service which will print headers and incoming message and response with a static payload.
+This backend service is a test service which will print headers and the incoming message, and respond with a static payload.

 Upon receiving the response from the backend, user is allowed to perform any action upon the response as per the design of *messageStore* module.
-This action passed as a Lambda (function pointer) to the message processor when it is created.
+This action is passed as a Lambda (function pointer) to the message processor when it is created.
 For simplicity, in this guide it will just log the response from the backend to the Ballerina log file.

 The following diagram illustrates the scenario in high level: